Pogose School: History

 According to historian Muntasir Mamun, Pogose Laboratory School and College, IER, Jagannath University started in 1848.
 It was also found that the school may have started a few years earlier as 99 students were suspended due to their inability to pay extended fees.
 After that the principal at the time, Dr. A.T.
 Wise, opened a school named Union School.
 It was created mainly for poor and underprivileged students, with Pogose taking it over two years later at his own expense.
 He gave it the name Pogose School.

 This school was named Pogos Anglo Vernacular School at Dhaka.
 The school might have started in his own house and later moved to his friend JC Paniati's home.
 Paniati was paid 10tk as rent.
 The former headmaster of the school Monindrachandra Vattachariya moved the school from Paniati's house to the inside of Armenisa Church at the Sudhamay House, or beside the Shabistan Cinema Hall.
 The house boasted a large balcony, a garden and a cricket ground.

 In 1878 the school was taken over by Mohinimohon Das, a famous zamindar and banker, after Pogose left Dhaka for London.
 After the death of Mohinimohon Das in 1896 the school was looked after by the trustee board of the Zamindari Estate, who moved it to Chittaranjan Avenue where it still stands today.
-It is believed that Mohonomohon's mother appointed Headmaster Proshonnokumar and Asst.
+It is believed that Mohinimohon's mother appointed Headmaster Proshonnokumar and Asst.
 Headmaster Horihor Dhor in 1907.

 N.P.
 Pogose, a linguistics expert, was its founder and first headmaster.
 In the Jubilee report of the school Monindrachandra Vattachariya mentioned Pogose was the headmaster until 1855 and were used to give 3,000tk per month even after his departure.
 It is found from a report of Dhaka College that the income of the school on 1850 was 50 rupees, and expenditure was 90 rupees.
 N.P.
-Pogose paid the all of the expenses from his own pocket.
+Pogose paid all of the expenses from his own pocket.
 Mohini Mohon also donated three thousand taka every year for the duration of his ownership.

 On August 13, 2015, Pogose School integrated with Jagannath University assuming the new name of Pogose Laboratory School and College, IER, Jagannath University.